zt2/sqli-hunter/README.md

 The volume argument allows SQLi-Hunter to persist output files to be accessed on the host system.
 The port mapping argument will enable SQLi-Hunter to start a proxy server and a reverse SSL proxy server to be accessed on the host system.

+- Install CA on the device you want to test
 - Setup proxy (port `8080`) in the browser and you are ready to go.